 Consider taking 2 coolers–one for food and one for drinks.
 The drink cooler will be opened and closed a lot which will cause the ice to melt more quickly.
 Food will stay colder in a cooler that isn't opened often.

 Take a food thermometer.
 It's hard to tell when meat or poultry is done if you're cooking on a grill or camp stove, so use a thermometer to ensure that food is cooked to the correct temperature.
-You can order one through my Amazon affiliate link.

 Keep Everything Clean